 We see in these verses the purpose God gives angels.
 When God sends angels to his people, they have a message for the person or persons that they are sent to.
 This message almost always is to give the people what God commands of them.
 In this case, the angel tells Cornelius to send for Peter.

-When the angel who had spoke to him had gone, Cornelius called two of his servants and a devout soldier who was one of his attendants.
-He told them everything that had happened and sent them to Joppa.
+As the angel that had spoken to him went away, Cornelius called two of his household slaves and one of his military aides, who was a godly man; he explained everything to them and sent them to Yafo.

 This passage is a simple case of obedience.
 God sent an angel to Cornelius with instructions and Cornelius was simply obedient.
 That is what we are called to do as well but it takes practice.
 We also notice that Cornelius immediately sent the men to Joppa.
 It is good to remember that delayed obedience is still disobedience.

-About noon the following day as they were on their journey and approaching the city, Peter went up on the roof to pray.
-He became hungry and wanted something to eat, and while the meal was being prepared, he fell into a trance.
+The next day about noon, while they were still on their way and approaching the city, Kefa went up onto the roof of the house to pray.
+He began to feel hungry and wanted something to eat; but while they were preparing the meal, he fell into a trance

 This passage gives us a picture of God at work in several lives at the same time to fulfill his purpose.
 As God was working on Cornelius and having him send his men to Peter, God begins to prepare Peter for the event that God has already planned.
 This same type of situation happens all of the time.
 God works in people to bring them together for his purposes.
 We get the opportunity and the blessing of participating in his perfect plans.